-2. Protection and restoration of habitat
+5.2.
+Protection and restoration of habitat

 The habitat in Icelandic salmon rivers is currently being monitored through a licensing system as all major implementations on rivers are subject to an Environmental Impact Assessment (EIA) and minor activities such as gravel extraction, fish ladders and river improvement projects are subject to a license from the Agricultural Authority.
 The river associations, which enjoy the profit from angling on the rivers, also discourage any harmful practices on their rivers and hire wardens to look after their interests.
-Increasing number of predators may, however, pose a problem and rivers close to urban areas may be threatened.